AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 To create an instance,

-1. On the Administrator web app, click **Courses** on the left pane.
+1. On the Administrator web app, click **[!UICONTROL Courses]** on the left pane.
-1. On the list of courses, choose the required course, and click **View Course**.
+1. On the list of courses, choose the required course, and click **[!UICONTROL View Course]**.

    ![](assets/view-course.png)

    *View a course*

-1. To create instances, click **Instances** on the left pane.
+1. To create instances, click **[!UICONTROL Instances]** on the left pane.
 Every course has an instance by default.
 You can either modify the default instance or add instances.
 You cannot delete this course instance.
-1. To create an instance, click **Add New Instance** on the upper-right corner of the course information.
+1. To create an instance, click **[!UICONTROL Add New Instance]** on the upper-right corner of the course information.
 A new instance of the course is displayed.
 1. Enter the properties of the instance:

    * In the **Instance Name** field, enter the name of the instance you want to associate with the course.
 Ensure that you use a unique name for the instance.
    * Specify the completion deadline for the instance.
 Learners must achieve course completion status by this date.
-   * Click **Show More Options** to display other deadline options.
+   * Click **[!UICONTROL Show More Options]** to display other deadline options.
    * **Enrollment Deadline:** This is the date by which a learner is expected to enroll into a learning object in case of self-enrollment.
    * **Unenrollment deadline:** You can choose to restrict unenrollment by learner himself by having an unenrollment deadline.